James Cameron (activist): America's Black Holocaust Museum

 After being inspired by a visit with his wife to the Yad Vashem memorial in Israel, Cameron founded America's Black Holocaust Museum in 1988.
 He used material from his collections to document the struggles of African Americans in the United States, from slavery through lynchings, and the 20th-century civil rights movement.
 When he first started collecting materials about slavery, he kept it in his basement.
 Working with others to build support for the museum, he was aided by philanthropist Daniel Bader.

 The museum started as a grassroots effort and became one of the largest African-American museums in the country.
 In 2008, the museum closed because of financial problems.
 It reopened on Cameron's birthday, February 25, 2012, as a virtual museum.
 It reopened as a physical museum on February 25, 2022.

 Personal life

 Cameron and his wife, Virginia Hamilton, had five children.
+By age 88, he had become a great-grandfather, undergone heart surgery, battled cancer, and had scars on his neck from the attempted lynching in 1930.
 He died on June 11, 2006, at the age of 92, from congestive heart failure.
 He was a devout Catholic and is buried at Holy Cross Cemetery in Milwaukee.
 Two sons, David and James, had died before him.
-He was survived by his wife Virginia and three children: Virgil, Walter, and Dolores Cameron, and numerous grandchildren and great-grandchildren.